zenicko/mobile-tests-9-20/README.md

    name=first_test
 ```

-7.* Create job in Jenkins
+7.* Create a job in Jenkins

-8.* Import to Allute TestOps
+8.* Import to Allure TestOps

 ## What's new?
 ___